-This program offers children a summer camp experience that provides hands-on opportunities for exploring and learning about the natural world through an array of fun and creative activities.
+This program offers children a summer camp experience that provides opportunities for exploring and learning about the natural world through an array of fun and creative activities at a state park.
 Sponsorships allow students to attend who might not otherwise be able to due to financial restrictions.

 Healthy Parks, Healthy Person Program

-An initiative of Henry Horton State Park, funded in part by the Tennessee Department of Health, Healthy Parks, Healthy Person is a community-based health program that encourages physical activity in city, state and national parks across Tennessee through physician prescriptions and patient incentives.
+An initiative of Henry Horton State Park, funded in part by the Tennessee Department of Health, Healthy Parks Healthy Person is a community-based program that encourages physical activity in city, state and national parks across Tennessee through physician prescriptions and patient incentives.

 Playgrounds provide a fun and healthy environment for kids to learn, experiment and interact with one another.
-The TSPC will also prioritize accessible playgrounds, which provide special equipment for kids of all abilities.
+The TSPC will prioritizes accessible playgrounds, which provide special equipment for kids of all abilities.

 Fitness trails provide exercise equipment installed along a trail so park users can get a complete workout outside of a gym environment.